IBM/CryoRL-pytorch/README.md

 ### Writing Configuration .yaml

 Download {example config.yaml file} as a template, and reassign the `datadir:` field to point to your dataset's host folder.
-Your .yaml file should mirror the following, with all hole-level .png files in the "inputs" subfolder:
+Your .yaml file should mirror the following:

+### Running Image Regressor Model

 ## Step 3: DQN Policy Enforcement